Ishnatu/PhaserStarterTS/replit.md

 # Gemforge Chronicles

 ## Overview
-Gemforge Chronicles is an ambitious web3 RPG inspired by classic turn-based games, integrating tabletop RPG mechanics, a rich economy, and blockchain (Ronin network) for NFT support.
-Built on Phaser 3 with TypeScript, it features town interaction, wilderness exploration, procedurally generated delves, and D20-style turn-based combat.
-The project aims to deliver a deep, engaging RPG experience with strategic combat, economic simulation, and a dark fantasy aesthetic.
+Gemforge Chronicles is a web3 RPG, built with Phaser 3 and TypeScript, integrating classic turn-based and tabletop RPG mechanics with blockchain support for NFTs on the Ronin network.
+It features town interaction, wilderness exploration, procedurally generated delves, and D20-style turn-based combat.
+The project aims to deliver a deep, engaging RPG experience with strategic combat, economic simulation, and a dark fantasy aesthetic, targeting a rich and immersive gameplay experience.

 ## User Preferences
 This is a long-term solo project built collaboratively with an AI assistant.
 The approach: